Trades & Labor Michigan (MI) Rank #36 of 50

 90th Percentile $73,980

 The largest employment areas for carpenters in Michigan include Detroit, Grand Rapids, Ann Arbor, and Warren.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Carpenter in Michigan